adriaanm/adriaanm.github.com/index.markdown

 Research
 ========
-I hope to find time to write down some of the stuff I'm working on.
+I hope to find time to write down some of the stuff I'm working on (or have worked on).
 In the meantime, please check [DBLP](http://www.informatik.uni-trier.de/~ley/db/indices/a-tree/m/Moors:Adriaan.html), ask [Google Scholar](scholar.google.com/scholar?q=author:adriaan+moors), or have a look at [our lab's publication page](http://lamp.epfl.ch/publications/index.html.en).

 <div id="post_links">
   <ul>